peteli3/networks-final-proj/README.md

-# Determining Topic Homogeneity in Online Sub-communities
+# Determining Topic Homogeneity in Online Sub-Communities

 Final Project for:
 CS 6850 - Structure of Information Networks